SysKitTeam/docs-bp/web-applications/caching/object-cache-user-accounts.md

 >
 >*Additional Data:*
 >
->*Current default super reader account: NT AUTHORITY\LOCAL SERVICE*
+>*Current default super reader account: NT authorITY\LOCAL SERVICE*

 ### Explanation
 To reduce the workload on the SQL server and improve overall performance, some SharePoint features use the object cache.
 Object cache requires two accounts to function properly: the Portal Super User Account and Portal Super Reader Account.
-By default, for SharePoint 2010 and 2013, System Account is set as a default Portal Super User Account and NT AUTHORITY\LOCAL SERVICE is set as a default Portal Super Reader Account.
+By default, for SharePoint 2010 and 2013, System Account is set as a default Portal Super User Account and NT authorITY\LOCAL SERVICE is set as a default Portal Super Reader Account.
 There are two main issues with using the out-of-box accounts.

 1. The first issue is that some items are checked out to System Account, so when a query that includes these items is made, the checked-out version of the item is returned instead of the latest published version.
 This is a problem because it is not what a user would expect to receive, so the cache has to make a second query to fetch the correct version of the file.
 This negatively affects server performance for every request that includes these items.
 The same problem would occur for any user who has items checked out if the user’s account is set as the Portal Super User Account.
 This is why the accounts configured to be the Portal Super User and the Portal Super Reader should not be user accounts that are used to log into the site.
 This ensures that the user does not inadvertently check items out and cause problems with performance.

-1. The default Portal Super Reader account is NT AUTHORITY\LOCAL SERVICE, which is not correctly resolved in a claims authentication application.
+1. The default Portal Super Reader account is NT authorITY\LOCAL SERVICE, which is not correctly resolved in a claims authentication application.
 As a result, if the Portal Super Reader Account is not explicitly configured for a claims authentication application, browsing to site collections under this application will result in an Access Denied error, even for the site administrator.
 This error will occur on any site that uses any feature that explicitly uses the object cache, such as the SharePoint Server Publishing Infrastructure, metadata navigation, the Content Query Web Part, or navigation.

 ### Solution
 To solve the issue, you have to first add the user accounts to the Central Administration website, and then add the user accounts to the web applications using Windows PowerShell.
 Portal Super Reader and Portal Super User Accounts must be set once per web application.